Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

 Step 7 - Running The Application
 --------------------------------

-We have now completed every steps needed to run the application in its final version.
-Before running it, here's the complete main code for *task.py* for
+We have now completed all steps needed to run the application in its final version.
+Before running it, here's the complete main code for ``task.py`` for
 review:

 .. literalinclude:: pyramid_quick_tutorial/tasks.py
    :language: python

-And now let's run *tasks*:
+And now let's run ``tasks.py``:

 .. code-block:: bash